Security Monitoring prerequisites

 Classic

-The following are the precautions for using WAF in the Classic environment.
+The following are the precautions for using WAF in the Classic environment:

-• Service usage conditions: you can only use WAF under the following circumstances.
+• Service usage conditions: you can only use WAF under the following circumstances:

 • Available only for services using standard HTTP/HTTPS protocols: it provides security monitoring for web services using the standard HTTP/HTTPS protocols.
 Thus, the protocol must be set as HTTP/HTTPS to monitor services using NAVER Cloud Platform's Load Balancer.
 The WAF service cannot be used when configured with TCP or SSL.

-Cautions for IPS
+Precautions for IPS

-The following are the precautions for using IPS.
+The following are the precautions for using IPS:

 VPC

-The following are the precautions for using IPS in the VPC environment.
+The following are the precautions for using IPS in the VPC environment:

 • IPS offers X-Forwarded-For.
-Therefore, the Application Load Balancer must be used to identify the IP address (original client IP address) when monitoring the Load Balancer traffic.
-The IP address (original client IP address) cannot be displayed correctly while using the Network Load Balancer or the Network Proxy Load Balancer.
+Therefore, the Application Load Balancer must be used to identify the IP address (Original Client IP address) when monitoring the Load Balancer traffic.
+The IP address (Original Client IP address) cannot be displayed correctly while using the Network Load Balancer or the Network Proxy Load Balancer.

 Caution

-Please note that NAVER Cloud Platform does not guarantee the quality of IPS on kernel versions that aren't on the list of supported kernel versions for each operating system.
+Note that NAVER Cloud Platform does not guarantee the quality of IPS on kernel versions that aren't on the list of supported kernel versions for each operating system.

 Classic

-The following are the precautions for using IPS in the Classic environment.
+The following are the precautions for using IPS in the Classic environment:

 • IPS offers X-Forwarded-For.
-Therefore, the HTTP and HTTPS protocols must be used to identify the IP address (original client IP address) when monitoring the Load Balancer traffic.
-The IP address (original client IP address) cannot be displayed successfully while using TCP and SSL protocols.
+Therefore, the HTTP and HTTPS protocols must be used to identify the IP address (Original Client IP address) when monitoring the Load Balancer traffic.
+The IP address (Original Client IP address) cannot be displayed successfully while using TCP and SSL protocols.

 Caution